-The Directors evaluate estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
+The Directors evaluate estimates and judgments incorporated into the financial statements based on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the Group.

-These estimates and judgements are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.
+These estimates and judgments are based on the best information available at the time of preparing the financial statements; however, as additional information is known then the actual results may differ from the estimates.

-i.
-Accrued royalty income and cost of sales

-Refer to Note C4.

-Fair value measurement hierarchy
+- i.
+Accrued royalty income and associated cost of sales Refer to note C4. - Fair value measurement ii.

-Refer to Note C5 and C13 for details of assets and liabilities held at fair value and measurement.
+Refer to note C5 and C12 for details of assets and liabilities held at fair value and measurement.